Zhang Yining

 Zhang Yining (张怡宁 (Zhāng Yíníng); born 5 October 1981) is a Chinese table tennis player who retired in 2009.
 She is considered one of the greatest female players in the sport's history.
 In terms of achievements, she is one of the most successful female table tennis players (alongside Ding Ning, Deng Yaping, Wang Nan, Li Xiaoxia) having won the gold medal in each of the Table Tennis World Cup, the Table Tennis World Championships, and the Olympic Games.
+She is also the first player overall, and the first female, to have completed a Double Grand Slam.

 History

 Zhang Yining held the ITTF #1 ranking continuously from 2003 to 2009, except two months in 2008, remaining as a dominant figure in women's table tennis, with four Olympic gold medals, ten World Championships, and four World Cup wins.
 During the 2008 Beijing Olympics, she was often referred to by commentators as "The Yellow Beast", denoting her dominance in the sport.
 She uses a specially made Zhang Yining ZLC for her blade made by butterfly, and tenergy 05 for forehand and tenergy 64 for her backhand.

 Zhang is a graduate from Beijing Shichahai Sports School, where Li Jiawei of Singapore studied as well.

 Zhang was married in October 2009 and has not been present in table tennis tournaments since then.
 She announced her retirement from international play in 2011 and she went to the United States to study at the University of Wisconsin–Madison and learn to better speak English.
 This makes her one of few players to retire whilst holding both the World and Olympic titles for singles and team event in table tennis.
 Zhang also said she would like to introduce to Americans the sport of table tennis.

 Since 2010, Zhang serves as the assistant president of the China Table Tennis College in Shanghai.